Please see the your name in... links page.

 [top]

-I coined the term in 1998 intending to use it as the name of a website design and translation agency I was planning to establish.
-The agency never really took off and I decided to use the name for this website instead.
+I coined the term in 1998 as the name of a website design and translation business I was trying to start.
+The business never took off, but the website I built for it eventually became Omniglot.

 Omniglot ('ɒmnɪˌglɒt) noun